-The United States Supreme Court has held that, in claims arising under 42 U.S.C. § 1983 [AND BY EXTENSION THE F.A.
-AS WELL????], a federal court must give the same preclusive effect to state administrative findings that the courts of that state would grant to such findings.
+The United States Supreme Court has held that, in claims arising under 42 U.S.C. § 1983, a federal court must give the same preclusive effect to state administrative findings that the courts of that state would grant to such findings.
 University of Tennessee v.
-Elliott, 478 U.S. 788, 798 (1986).
-Thus, under Elliott, this Court must determine what preclusive effect a Michigan court would give to the Administrative Law Judge's opinion and recommended order in the MERC proceeding.
+Elliott, 478 U.S. 788, 798 (1986); see Travers v.
+Jones, 323 F.3d 1294, 1296-97 (11th Cir.
+2003) (applying University of Tennessee v.
+Elliott in a First Amendment retaliation claim to preclude plaintiff from contesting factual findings of administrative agency that plaintiff was disciplined for insubordination).
+Thus, under Elliott, this Court must determine what preclusive effect a Michigan court would give to the Administrative Law Judge's Decision and Recommended Order in the MERC proceeding.